3 reasons why you shouldn’t be changing your software right now

 3. It’s too risky; you don’t want transparency or control over your business

 Implementing a new system will mean more transparency.
 You’ll have access to meaningful data and reports that can back up your decisions, so if you decide to do the wrong thing based on just a gut feeling – there’s no hiding from it.
 Having accurate information available anywhere, anytime can be trouble…you might actually have a way of backing up decision-making and then there really won’t be anywhere to hide…

-Overall, it has been proven that having an effective service management system will help you deliver a better service to your customers.
-But before you embark on a software project, the real question to ask yourself is; do you really want this?
+Overall, it’s been proven that having an effective service management system will help you deliver a better service to your customers.
+But before you embark on a software project, the real question to ask is; do you really want this?